By: Brian Schutt

 I see it every day.

-May we always, at Homesense, focus on being human and relating to other humans with sincerity.
-May we acknowledging our own imperfections.
+May we always, at Homesense Heating & Cooling, focus on being human and relating to other humans with sincerity.
+May we acknowledge our own imperfections.
 And may we request and extend grace internally to our team and externally to our clients.

 We’d be grateful for your feedback on how we’re doing as a company at creating a business based on humanity as a strategy.
 Please share your thoughts.